kitzki/FinalProject/README.md

 ## Steps to Compile and Run the Project

 ### 1. Clone the Repository (if applicable)

-**WARNING: For some reason, the menu doesn't display, but it's navigable.
-The answers will show in the terminal, AS WELL AS, if you pick Stack/AVL/BST/RedBlack.
-Insert the numbers necessary in the terminal, and press 3 to visualize.
-A new window should pop up and actually display the ADTs.

 Clone this repository to your local machine: